 I try and mix things up so I'm not doing monotonous tasks all day (like writing) so I try and put some fun graphic creation in there too!

-This is just one example, because blogging has many branches of things that needs to be done (creating freebies, social media posts, creating videos etc) so every day will have something on the list which moves my blog forward!
+This is just one example because blogging has many branches of things that need to be done (creating freebies, social media posts, creating videos etc) so every day will have something on the list which moves my blog forward!

 Don't feel defeated though if you don't get all the things completed you set out to do, even if it is only 2-3 things!

-Those things maybe quite time consuming or heavy tasks.
+Those things may be quite time consuming or heavy tasks to do.

 Quick Tip: If it's a large task like writing a blog post – don't try and do it all in one day.
 You can do a couple of hours on it, then move on to another task.
 It can be really hard to write a post all in one day, as it's mentally demanding.